rchillyard/Number/README.md

 These allow the exact representation of roots, logarithmic numbers, radians, and pure numbers.

 #### Current Version
-The current version is 1.2.10.
-Here's a summary of what's new since 1.2.5:
+The current version is 1.3.2.
+Here's a summary of what's new since 1.2.11:
-* A major restructuring where we effectively replaced _ReducedQuadraticRoot_ with _Root_ but where _Root_ is an _Expression_.
-In order for this to work, we renamed the old _Root_ (a subtype of _Factor_) as _NthRoot_.
-* Another subtype of Expression was introduced: _Transcendental_.
-These are subtypes of AtomicExpression but rather than have a literal value, they define a value and an _ExpressionMonoFunction_ to be applied to that value.
-* The _Log_ function is now dyadic and, in a parallel change, the old (natural) _log_ method has been renamed _ln_, allowing for new dyadic _log_ method.
-* Additional tests have been introduced, including tests for _Root_ and _Transcendental_, while many other tests have been fixed.
-The only ignored tests are those that CircleCI objects to.
+* Now a five-module Scala project; The entire `algebra` and `top` modules are new.

 #### Operators
 The most important operators are those defined in _Expression.ExpressionOps_.